2020 Iran explosions: Natanz centrifuge assembly facility explosion

 On 2 July 2020, an explosion hit a centrifuge assembly facility near the city of Natanz.
 Three quarters of the above-ground parts of the facility where advanced centrifuges were being assembled were damaged.
 Iran admitted serious damage to its facility while Western analysts said the explosion had set back the Iranian nuclear program one to two years.

 The same day, a US-based source reported that a group calling itself the "Homeland Panthers" (یوزپلنگان وطن yuzpalangan vatan) claimed responsibility for the explosion at the Natanz nuclear enrichment facility.
 The New York Times claimed that a source which it identified as a "Middle Eastern intelligence official with knowledge of the episode" told the newspaper that Israel was responsible for the attack, and that a powerful bomb had been used.
 In addition, it cited an Islamic Revolutionary Guard Corps member who was briefed on the topic and had spoken to the newspaper anonymously as claiming that an explosive device was used.
-The New York Times later reported that officials with knowledge stated the blast was most likely the result of a bomb, possibly at a strategic gas line, but a cyberattack was not out of the question.
+The New York Times later reported that officials with knowledge of the incident stated the blast was most likely the result of an Israeli bomb, possibly at a strategic gas line, but a cyberattack was not out of the question.
 The Kuwaiti newspaper Al-Jarida reported that Israel had caused the explosion with a cyberattack.